kongou-ae/blog/content/archives/2019-01-16-collecting-the-disk-status-of-azurestack-by-powershell-en.md

 - Get-AzsVolume
 - Get-AzsDrive

-These commands was impremented on PowerShell for AzureStack 1.6.0 and can collect the status of Azure stack's storage.
+These commands was implemented on PowerShell for AzureStack 1.6.0 and can collect the status of Azure stack's storage.

 ## The case of Azure Stack before 1811 Update